pizzeys/payday/README.md

 I18n
 ===
 Payday uses the i18n gem to provide support for custom labels and internationalized applications.
-You can change the default labels by adding a YAML file in the `config/locales` directory.
+You can change the default labels by adding a YAML file in the `config/locales` directory of your Rails app.
 Here are the default labels you can customize :

     payday:
       status: